- Course Number:

 Covers software design as part of the software development life cycle.
 Includes basic logic constructs, testing programs, use case descriptions, modularity and an introduction to object design.
 Provides examples of well-designed software projects.
 Additional lab hours may be required.
 Recommended: CIS 120 or CAS 133 or BA 131.
-Prerequisites: WR 115, RD 115, MTH 20 or equivalent placement test scores.
+Prerequisite: placement into MTH 65 or MTH 98.
+Prerequisite/concurrent: WR 121.
 Audit available.

 On completion of this course the student should be able to:

 - Translate simple business problems into programming algorithms applying Use Case descriptions and a design methodology.